 - Remove the core before slicing the tomatillo raw onto salads or into salsas.

-- Tomatillo is made into the green sauce—called salsa verde—served on enchiladas and Mexican pork stews.
+- Tomatillo is made into a green sauce—called salsa verde—served on enchiladas and Mexican pork stews.

 - Use the tomatillo raw or cooked.